 What is the problem with the world?
 More specifically, the internet?
-Well, there are NUMEROUS things we can talk about and none would be wrong, in my opinion.
+Well, there are NUMEROUS things we can talk about and none would be wrong, in my opinion, but let’s keep this short.
 At this moment, many people would consider one thing the biggest problem; net neutrality.
 While I COMPLETELY agree and wonder what could possibly happen, I can’t help but think about how much the world consumes, basically everything, via the internet.
 The way the public consumes information as completely changed within the last 10 years.
 But how truthful is everything?
 I am sure we have all heard of “fake news,” if you haven’t, there where the heck have you been?
 We kind of just throw around the term now when we hear something we don’t like or agree with, but it is a problem.

 The internet, for the most part, is free.
 A large amount of people have access to the internet.
 If we are not in our homes, out phones, that have internet, are usually close by.
 We consume and consume and consume all day long.
 We see so manydifferent things, but is it true?
 Well, it is on the internet, so it must be true, right?
 Wrong.
 So wrong.
 Like, wow.
 Now, millennials of course do not believe that, but grandma, grandpa and uncle Bob sure do.